pathakadithi/cognodb-career-graph/README.md

 ### 7. Start the frontend

-Open another terminal, navigate to the frontend directory:
+Open another terminal and navigate to the frontend directory:

 ```bash
 cd frontend